ckan/datapusher/README.md

 added to the `[app:main]` section of your CKAN configuration file :

     ckan.datapusher.url = http://127.0.0.1:8800/

+Starting from CKAN 2.10, DataPusher requires a valid API token to operate (see [the documentation on API tokens](https://docs.ckan.org/en/latest/api/index.html#authentication-and-api-tokens)), and will fail to start if the following option is not set:

+    ckan.datapusher.api_token = <api_token>

 There are other CKAN configuration options that allow to customize the CKAN - DataPusher integation.
 Please refer to the [DataPusher Settings](https://docs.ckan.org/en/latest/maintaining/configuration.html#datapusher-settings) section in the CKAN documentation for more details.